-The Company sets policies and guidelines for the social community in the Code of Conduct for use as a guideline for practice by all employees as follows:
+The Company has set the rules for the treatment of communities and society in its Code of Conduct for use as a guideline for practice by all employees as follows:

-- 1) Support activities that are beneficial to the communities and society as a whole and build a good relationship with the communities in which the Company's place of business is located. - 2) Comply or ensure compliance with relevant laws and regulations. - 3) Refrain from supporting or participating in transactions with any persons that are detrimental to the communities and society. - 4) Pay attention to and be responsible for rectifying any danger that society is apprehensive of that may have been caused by the Company's products/services or business operation.

-5) Participate in the improvement of quality of life, build a harmonious society, develop virtue and morality, preserve good traditions, and instill a strong sense of social responsibility and volunteerism among the employees.
+- 1) Support activities that are beneficial to the communities and society as a whole and build a good relationship with the communities in which the Company's place of business is located. - 2) Comply or ensure compliance with relevant laws and regulations. - 3) Refrain from supporting or participating in transactions with any persons that are detrimental to the communities and society. - 4) Pay attention to and be responsible for rectifying any danger that society is apprehensive of that may have been caused by the Company's products/services or business operation. - 5) Participate in the improvement of quality of life, build a harmonious society, develop virtue and morality, preserve good traditions, and instill a strong sense of social responsibility and volunteerism among the employees.